(Instructor) Creating labs

 • Start Time: When the labs are scheduled to begin.

-• Duration: the amount of time the student will be scheduled to stay at the clinical lab.
+• Duration: The amount of time the student will be scheduled to stay at the lab.

-6. Choose your schedule type and create the schedule: There are 3 types of scheduler options: Calendar, Repeatable, or Fire Schedule.
+4b.
+Choose your Schedule type and create the schedule.
+There are 3 types of scheduler options: Calendar, Repeatable Schedule, or Fire Schedule.

 • Calendar: This is more of a "random" schedule.
-There is no pattern to the lab days.
 You select the days that the lab is available to the students.
 9_23_calendar_scheduler_.png

-• Repeatable Schedule: Schedule that repeats on certain days of the week at a particular frequency for an extended period.
+• Repeatable Schedule: A schedule that repeats on certain days of the week at a particular frequency for an extended period.

 • To: When the schedule will end (up to 3 years out).